Karen Carpenter

-Karen Anne Carpenter (March 2, 1950 – February 4, 1983) was an American singer and drummer, who formed half of the sibling duo the Carpenters alongside her older brother Richard.
+Karen Anne Carpenter (March 2, 1950 – February 4, 1983) was an American musician who was the lead vocalist and drummer of the highly successful duo the Carpenters, formed with her older brother Richard.
 With a distinctive three-octave contralto range, she was praised by her peers for her vocal skills.
-Carpenter's struggle with and eventual death of heart failure related to her years-long struggle with anorexia would later raise awareness of eating disorders and body dysmorphia and their possible causes.
+Carpenter appeared on Rolling Stone's 2010 list of the 100 greatest singers of all time.

-Carpenter was born in New Haven, Connecticut, and moved to Downey, California in 1963 with her family.
-She began to study the drums in high school and joined the Long Beach State choir after graduating.
-After several years of touring and recording, the Carpenters were signed to A&M Records in 1969, achieving enormous commercial and critical success throughout the 1970s.
+Carpenter was born in New Haven, Connecticut and moved to Downey, California in 1963 with her family.
+She began to study the drums in high school and joined the Long Beach State choir in college.
+After several years of touring and recording, the Carpenters were signed to A&M Records in 1969, when Karen was 19 years old.
+They achieved enormous commercial and critical success throughout the 1970s.
 Initially, Carpenter was the band's full-time drummer, but she gradually took the role of frontwoman as her drumming was reduced to a handful of live showcases or tracks on albums.
-From then on she found her appearance under constant scrutiny and developed anorexia as a way to cope with the massive pressure to look slim on stage.

-At the age of 32, Carpenter died of heart failure due to complications from anorexia nervosa, which was little-known outside celebrity circles at the time, and her death led to increased visibility and awareness of eating disorders.
-Interest in her life and death has spawned numerous documentaries and movies.
-Carpenter's work continues to attract praise, including appearing on Rolling Stones 2010 list of the 100 greatest singers of all time.
+In 1975, Carpenter started exhibiting symptoms of anorexia nervosa due to the severe pressures of fame and her complicated family dynamics.
+She was never able to recover and died at the age of 32 in 1983 from complications related to her disorder, which was little-known outside celebrity circles at the time.
+Carpenter's death sparked worldwide attention and research into eating disorders and body dysmorphia.
+Interest in her life and death has spawned numerous documentaries and films.

 Early life

-Karen Anne Carpenter was born on March 2, 1950, at Grace New Haven Hospital (now called Yale New Haven Hospital) in New Haven, Connecticut, the daughter of Agnes Reuwer (née Tatum, March 5, 1915 – November 10, 1996) and Harold Bertram Carpenter (November 8, 1908 – October 15, 1988).
+Karen Anne Carpenter was born on March 2, 1950, at Grace New Haven Hospital (now called Yale New Haven Hospital) in New Haven, Connecticut, the daughter of Agnes Reuwer (March 5, 1915 – November 10, 1996) and Harold Bertram Carpenter (November 8, 1908 – October 15, 1988).
 Harold was born in Wuzhou, China, where his parents were missionaries.
-Before finding work in the printing business, he was educated at boarding schools in England.
+Before finding work in the printing business, he was educated at boarding schools in the United Kingdom.

-Carpenter's only sibling, Richard, the elder by three years, developed an interest in music at an early age, becoming a piano prodigy.
+Carpenter's elder brother, Richard, developed an interest in music at an early age, becoming a piano prodigy.
 Karen's first words were "bye-bye" and "stop it", the latter spoken in response to Richard.
-She enjoyed dancing and by age four was enrolled in tap dancing and ballet classes; later on, she liked to play softball on the street.
+She enjoyed dancing and by age four was enrolled in tap dancing and ballet classes.
+Later, she liked to play softball in the street.